angry-tony/A-collection-of-OSS-tools/README.md

 ## Shell Scripting
 * [Advanced Bash-Scripting Guide](http://www.tldp.org/LDP/abs/html/) - By the Linux Documentation Project (LDP)
+* [Bash Hackers Wiki](http://wiki.bash-hackers.org/start) - Human-readable bash documentation so you don't have to dig through the man page
 * [Explain Shell](http://explainshell.com/) - Enter a command-line to see the help text that matches each argument
 * [ShellCheck](http://www.shellcheck.net/) - Checks shell scripts for common mistakes